 After long time, I am updating my blog in SAP category.
-Hope i could share this time with a blog post on my understanding of SAP EWM (Extended Warehouse Management) in comparison with SAP WM.
+This blog post explains SAP EWM (Extended Warehouse Management) in comparison with SAP WM ( Warehouse Management).

 If you google it, you will get valuable EWM information on the Internet with articles from SAP, Catalyst and other Implementation partners.
 Now a day’s more consultants are taking EWM training in North America and Europe due to the demand of EWM projects.
 Being a SAP WM Consultant, I could see SAP EWM was designed the same SAP WM functionality with more flexibility in building the objects like Warehouse structure, picking, put away, HU, RF and so many.
 Of course EWM had lot of new business functionality added.
 I personally feel that eWM is a very Robust, Complex, Good WMS system better integrated with other components & interfaces having a new look and feel for everyone.

-I am not going to share EWM functionality /Configurations, but sharing on how EWM was designed in comparison with SAP WM from a functional consultant prospective. but if you want to read directly SAP EWM blogs then click here other wise follow below……
+I am going to share Understanding of SAP EWM functionality and how EWM was designed in comparison with SAP WM from a functional consultant prospective. but if you want to read directly SAP EWM blogs then click here other wise follow below……

 A: SAP WM movement types are similar to EWM Warehouse Process type and this will determines any warehouse task creation with reference to document types.